jiazhang-ml/jiazhang-ml.github.io/index.md

 ---

 #### Research & Publications
 I am broadly interested in machine learning, data mining, and pattern recognition.
 I am generally interested in design, analysis, and implementation of algorithms for scientific computing problems.
-Now I am working on large-scale multi-label learning and AI applications in medicine and education.
+Now I am working on large-scale multi-label learning and various AI applications in medicine and education.

 I have a few recent manuscripts available on-line: ( More Publications in [Google Scholar Link](https://scholar.google.com/citations?user=yBaTk-gAAAAJ&hl=en))